Koninklijke Philips N.V. – Annual report – 31 December 2022

 Other claims

-On October 12, 2021, SoClean, a company offering ozone-based cleaning products for sleep devices, filed a lawsuit against the company and certain of its affiliates alleging that the defendants’ statements about the potential adverse effect ozone cleaning may have on the recalled devices has significantly damaged its business.
+On October 12, 2021, SoClean, a company offering ozone-based cleaning products for sleep devices, filed a lawsuit against the company and certain of its affiliates alleging that the defendants’ statements about the potential adverse effect ozone cleaning may have on the Recalled Devices has significantly damaged its business.
 Philips believes that the claim is without merit and will vigorously defend itself.
-Motions to dismiss the case were filed in November and December 2022.
+In November 2023, the Court ruled on one of the motions to dismiss filed by defendants and partially dismissed some of SoClean’s claims.
+On January 4, 2024, Philips and its affiliates filed their answer and counterclaims against SoClean and one of its affiliates.

 It is the company’s assessment that it is possible but not probable that these cases could lead to a certain outflow of economic resources.
 The company is not able to reliably estimate the financial impact, if any.
 In the event of an adverse outcome, these matters could have a material impact on the company’s consolidated financial position, results of operations and cash flows.

-To date no provisions have been recorded for the litigation and investigations associated with the Respironics field action.
+To date, other than for the economic loss class action settlement, no provisions have been recorded for the litigation and investigations associated with the Respironics field action.